ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 - Make sure you see ``DBG`` logs (Debug).
 If you only see ``INF`` logs, you haven't followed the instructions above to enable debug logs.
 Read :ref:`hooks-logging` again.
 - Don't just send me a slice of what you think is relevant.
 Please don't think you know what to send me.
 Let me decide that.
 From your side, send me the full logs.
 By full logs, I mean:

-  - If you think your detection is *not* working for an event, say eid=77985, send me *all* the ES logs starting from 'PARENT: New event 77985 reported for Monitor:<etc>'  to 'PARENT: Job: Deleting active_event eid:77985, mid:<etc>'.
+  - If you think your detection is *not* working for an event, say eid=77985, send me *all* the ES logs starting from ``PARENT: New event 77985 reported for Monitor:<etc>`` to ``PARENT: Job: Deleting active_event eid:77985, mid:<etc>``.
 That is, everthing from start to end of that event.
 Also send me *all* the detection logs.
 Let's say the monitor in question was Monitor Id:2.
 Then the detection logs will be in ``/var/log/zm/zmesdetect_m2.log``.
 Send me *all* the logs from the start to the finish for that event.

-  - If you have issues starting the ES, send me *all* logs starting from when the ES starts after you do a `sudo zmdc.pl restart  zmeventnotification.pl`
+  - If you have issues starting the ES, send me *all* logs starting from when the ES starts after you do a ``sudo zmdc.pl restart  zmeventnotification.pl``

 To monitor logs: